 Organization is arguably the most underrated yet among the most important skills we can teach our students to equip them for success in school and beyond.
-Yet, in my experience, it is the most overlooked and least taught strategy in schools.
+Yet, in my experience, it is among the most overlooked and least taught strategy in schools.

 As teachers, we often expect our students to know how to be organized before they enter our classroom.
 Consequently, we’re frustrated when they can’t find their assignments or when they show up to class without their basic supplies.